Director of Intelligence visits MARFOREUR/AF

 U.S. Marine Corps Maj.
-Gen. Mark A. Cunningham, director of intelligence, left, shakes hands with Maj.
-Gen. Daniel Shipley, commander of U.S. Marine Corps Forces, Europe and Africa, right, during a key leader engagement at U.S. Army Garrison Panzer Kaserne, Stuttgart, Germany, on Jan.
+Gen. Daniel Shipley, commander of U.S. Marine Corps Forces, Europe and Africa, greets staff members at U.S. Army Garrison Panzer Kaserne, Stuttgart, Germany, on Jan.
 5, 2026.
-As the MARFOREUR/AF commander, Shipley engages with key leaders, regional allies, and joint partners to strengthen cooperation and align ongoing regional security efforts.
+This key leader engagement Shipley engages with key leaders, regional allies, and joint partners to strengthen cooperation and align ongoing regional security efforts.
 (U.S. Marine Corps photo by Cpl.
 Garrett Gillespie)

 |Date Taken: